Composables

 Combine themes with composables for organized, reusable theming patterns:

-import type { Styleframe } from 'styleframe';
+import type { Styleframe } from "styleframe";

 export function useColorVariables(s: Styleframe) {

-const colorPrimary = variable('color--primary',
+const colorPrimary = variable("color--primary", "#4850ec", {

-const colorSecondary = variable('color--secondary',
+const colorSecondary = variable("color--secondary", "#7297f4", {

 return { colorPrimary, colorSecondary };